Karumi/BothamNetworking/README.md

 }
 ```

-**Be careful using this mechanism, you can create an infinite loop.
+**Be careful when using this mechanism as you can create an infinite loop or DOS yourself.
 Remember you should always call completion callback to do not break the ``BothamResponseInterceptor`` chain.**

 License
 -------